Sunday, June 29, 2025

 In an atmosphere of heightened national sensitivity, the announcement of a film based on an ongoing military operation has provoked strong condemnation from audiences.
 The poster of “Operation Sindoor”, a project by directors Uttam Maheshwari and Nitin Kumar Gupta, was released this week — even before the operation it references has concluded.

-The timing has raised ethical concerns among the public and sparked debate across social media platforms about the commercialization of national crises.
+The timing has raised ethical concerns among the public and sparked debate across social platforms about the commercialization of national crises.

 Background: Bollywood’s Past with War Films